Skip to main content

 2. Color Discrepancy — Overrides Not Taking Effect

-Problem: You passed a theme but some colors still appear as defaults.
-Cause: Token keys may be misspelled, nested incorrectly, or using the wrong casing.
-Solution:- Double-check that your token keys exactly match the structure in Default Theme Colors.
+• Double-check that your token keys exactly match the structure in Default Theme Colors.
 The SDK performs a shallow merge — missing or misnamed keys fall back to defaults silently.

-surface.basemust be passed assurface: { base: ‘...’ }, not as a flat key.
+• Verify nesting: tokens like surface.base must be passed as surface: { base: ‘...’ }, not as a flat key.

 3. Success / Error States Look Off

 Problem: Success alerts, error messages, or validation states are visually inconsistent or unreadable.
-Cause: Overriding onlysemantic.success without also updating surface.success and content.success (or vice versa) breaks the foreground/background pairing for state banners.
+Cause: Overriding only semantic.success without also updating surface.success and content.success (or vice versa) breaks the foreground/background pairing for state banners.
+Solution: Always override semantic state colors as a group — the background surface token, the text content token, and the semantic indicator token together.

 4. ABHA Card Color Not Changing

 Problem: The ABHA ID card background color is not updating despite passing a theme.
-Solution: The card background is controlled bysurface.abhaCard, not surface.base or primary.brand.
+Solution: The card background is controlled by surface.abhaCard, not surface.base or primary.brand.
 Pass it explicitly:

 5. QR Code Invisible or Unreadable

+Problem: The QR code is not scannable or appears blank.
+Cause: qrCodeColors.fgColor and qrCodeColors.bgColor may have been set to the same or similar colors.
 Solution: Maintain high contrast between the QR dot color and background — black on white is the most reliable combination for scanner compatibility.